How To Find The Complement Of An Angle

 The 90-Degree Connection

 The significance of 90 degrees in defining complementary angles stems from its foundational role in geometry.
 A 90-degree angle, also known as a right angle, represents a quarter of a full circle.
-It is the angle formed by two lines that are perpendicular to each other.
+Plus, it is the angle formed by two lines that are perpendicular to each other.
 This angle is so fundamental that it appears everywhere, from the structure of buildings to the design of furniture.

 Complementary angles, by adding up to 90 degrees, help us break down and analyze right angles into smaller, more manageable components.
 This makes them incredibly useful in various fields, including architecture, engineering, and even art, where precise angles and spatial relationships are essential.